 The Washington Health Alliance was formed in 2004 and was formerly known as the Puget Sound Health Alliance.
 Motivated by the desire to stem the rising cost of health coverage for public employees, then King County Executive Ron Sims was the driving force behind its formation.
 The Alliance’s creation came about through recommendations from King County’s Health Advisory Task Force, which was formed in 2003 to address rapidly rising health care costs.
 This task force brought together Dr. Ed Wagner from the MacColl Institute, Dr. Alvin Thompson from the University of Washington and benefits representatives from purchasers, providers and academic experts to reduce the misuse of care and improve quality, rather than cut benefits or shift costs to King County employees and their families.
 Sims was joined by Margaret Stanley, who became the Alliance’s first executive director.

 Since the Alliance’s founding in 2004, membership has grown to include more than 175 state, county and private employers, union trusts, health plans, hospitals and physician groups, government agencies, community based organizations, educational institutions, pharmaceutical companies and individuals.

-The Alliance has an executive director and 10 staff members, who together guide the Quality Improvement Committee (QIC), Clinical Improvement Teams (CIT), Consumer Engagement Committee (CEC) and other committees.
+The Alliance has an executive director and nine staff members, who together guide the Quality Improvement Committee (QIC), Clinical Improvement Teams (CIT), Consumer Engagement Committee (CEC) and other committees.
 They convene and facilitate meetings with participating organizations, develop and implement initiatives and help steer the shift toward value-based purchasing in Washington.